New York E-2 Visa Lawyers for Business Setup and Investment

 ⚖️ Expert Tip: For comprehensive advice on selecting the right legal partner for your E-2 application, consult our specialist resource:

-A successful approach to an E-2 visa involves more than an immigration application.
-It is a combination of business considerations as well as navigating the immigration laws of the United States.
-Because an E-2 visa can generally be extended for as long as the underlying business is operational, your immigration status in the U.S. is tied to operational success.
+A successful E-2 visa case in New York is more than an immigration application.
+It is a combination of business strategy, corporate structuring, tax planning, and consular coordination.
+Because an E-2 visa can generally be extended for as long as the underlying business is operational, your immigration status is tied to operational success.
+That requires a legal team built around exactly this kind of work.

 Davies & Associates advises entrepreneurs around the world on structuring qualifying investments, preparing E-2 visa petitions, and handling both consular filings and change of status applications.
-We have been privilged to assist many of our New York based clients to grow their businesses across the United States.
-Our business and tax lawyers in New York and across the U.S. work closely with our immigration team to help position their E-2 businesses for long-term success throughout the United States. s.
+Our New York team has supported clients in growing E-2 businesses across the United States, working closely with our business and tax lawyers to position those enterprises for long-term success.

 There are two ways to be in New York in E-2 status: